jeff4/bionotes.github.io/_comp/vim.md

 ## 8/03/2024
 * Let's install LSP server and relevant plugins for syntax highlighting snd CoC code completion for TypeScript and React
+* Note: `:bd` in vim clears the current buffer (aka closes the window like if you are in PlugInstall) without quitting vim.
+Before this, I was using `:q` to quit vim entirely to clear away PlugInstall.
+For more, see [Stack Overflow](https://stackoverflow.com/a/23592407)

 ### Steps
 1. Watched this YouTube [video](https://youtu.be/n6JEqPuWOxg?si=hI6hUuiYtQym2EFJ&t=51) by [Nir Lichtman](https://www.youtube.com/@nirlichtman) at 51 seconds.
 You can see his [.vimrc file](https://github.com/nir9/welcome/blob/86d44256e856fede939ba33088f2631b3335cb5e/.vimrc) at GitHub